FollyMaddy/create_atari-portfolio_roms/README.md

 In the TECHNICAL-INFO.md you can find the background about how the script works.

-With this information you can do the all the steps manually, if you want.
+With this information you can do all the steps manually, if you want.

 Use the script on your own risk !